Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Introduction

 Both OMP and SOMP are iterative algorithms, in which one atom (one column of $\bPhi$) is selected per iteration and added to the recovered support set.

-The performance of support recovery of OMP and SOMP have been analyzed for both noiseless \cite{Tropp2006Greedy,LosOMP,OMPbound,sharpOMP} and noisy scenarios \cite{Los2OMP,OMPTT,MuOMP,Mi2017Prob,ChangRIP,Ge2019RIP,Cai2018Improve,NoiseSOMP,Wu2013Exact}, in which two important properties of measurement matrix $\bPhi$ are widely used: (i) restricted isometry property (RIP) and (ii) mutual incoherence property (MIP). { Specifically, a matrix $\bPhi$ satisfies the RIP of order $L$ with the restricted isometry constant (RIC) $\delta_L$ if $\delta_L$ is the smallest constant such that
+The performance of support recovery of OMP and SOMP has been analyzed for both noiseless \cite{Tropp2006Greedy,LosOMP,OMPbound,sharpOMP} and noisy scenarios \cite{OMPTT,MuOMP,Mi2017Prob,ChangRIP,Ge2019RIP,Cai2018Improve,NoiseSOMP,Wu2013Exact,Wang2013Performance,gribonval2008atoms}, in which two important characteristics of measurement matrix $\bPhi$ are widely adopted: (i) restricted isometry property (RIP) and (ii) mutual incoherence property (MIP). { Specifically, a matrix $\bPhi$ satisfies the RIP of order $L$ with the restricted isometry constant (RIC) $\delta_L$ if $\delta_L$ is the smallest constant such that

 holds for all $L$-sparse signal $\bx \in \R^{N\times 1}$.
 Meanwhile, the mutual coherence of a matrix $\bPhi$ is defined as

 where $ [\bPhi]_{:,i}$ denotes the $i$th column of $\bPhi$, and $\langle \cdot ,\cdot \rangle$ denotes the inner product. }